On the gauge action of a Leavitt path algebra: Drawbacks of the conventional definition

-Let us think about the \lq\lq official\rq\rq definition of the gauge action of a Leavitt path $K$-algebra $B:=L_K(E)$ (see \cite{Ahn}).
-This is nothing but the group homomorphism $\tau\colon K^\times \to\aut(B)$ such that $\tau(z)(u)=u$, $\tau(z)(f)=zf$ and $\tau(z)(f^*)=z^{-1}f^*$ for any vertex $u$, any edge $f$ and any $z\in K^\times$. \begin{dr} The gauge action $\tau$ does not capture the whole information of the graded algebra $L_K(E)$. \end{dr} Proof.
+\begin{dr} The gauge action $\tau$ does not capture the whole information of the graded algebra $L_K(E)$. \end{dr} Proof.
 In fact in some extreme cases $\tau$ contains no information at all simply because $\tau$ is trivial.
 For instance take $K=\F_2$ to be the field of two elements.
 Then $K^\times$ is the trivial group $K^\times=\{1\}$ and $\tau$ is the trivial group homomorphism $1\mapsto 1$.
 So in this case $\tau$ gives no information at all of the grading on $B=L_K(E)$.
 In other cases in which $\tau$ is not trivial, we can not recover the original grading on $B$.
-Take for instance $K=\F_3$ so that $K^\times=\{\pm 1\}\cong\Z_2$.
-Then $\tau$ is completely determined by $\tau(-1)$.
-If we denote by $B_n$ the homogeneous component of degree $n$ of the canonical grading on $B$, then $B_n$ does not agree with the subspace
+Take for instance $K$ to be any ring whose group of invertibles $K^\times$ is isomorphic to $\F_2$ (for instance $K$ could be the ring $\Z_4$ of integers module $4$, or even the field of three elements $K=\F_3$).
+Since $K^\times=\{1,\omega\}$ with $\omega^2=1$, then $\tau$ is completely determined by $\tau(\omega)$.
+If we denote by $B_n$ the homogeneous component of degree $n$ of the canonical grading on $B$, then $B_n$ does not agree with the submodule

-In fact the above subspace agrees with $\{x\in B\colon \tau(-1)(x)=(-1)^n x\}$ and is the direct sum of homogeneous components of even degree (if $n$ is even) and the sum of components of odd degree if $n$ is odd.
+In fact the above submodule agrees with $\{x\in B\colon \tau(\omega)(x)=\omega^n x\}$ and agrees with the direct sum of homogeneous components of even degree (if $n$ is even) and the sum of components of odd degree if $n$ is odd.
 So what we get from the gauge action is the canonical $\Z_2$-grading obtained as a coarsening of the canonical $\Z$-grading of $B$.
 By contrast with what happens to the gauge action on $C^*(E)$ we have